Lads' Army: Format

 The programme format is relatively simple.
 The recruits are issued period uniforms and equipment and fed, quartered and trained according to the standards of the era.
 Their free time is limited to visits to the NAAFI with period refreshments and facilities.
-The recruits form a single platoon made up of two sections, each under the care of a section commander, either Richard Nauyokas or Joe Murray (in series 3 Nauyokas was replaced by Glenn Thomas [who appeared as the Company Sergeant Major in series 2], although he still appeared as a relief corporal).
+The recruits form a single platoon made up of two sections, each under the care of a section commander, either Richard Nauyokas or Joe Murray.
+In series three, Nauyokas was replaced by Glenn Thomas (who appeared as the Company Sergeant Major in series two), although he still appeared as a relief corporal.
 During training the sections compete against each other, building a sense of competition but also of teamwork and loyalty.
 Success brings modest rewards.
 Praise is given for whole-hearted attempts at tasks.
 The NCOs and officers running the training are all, or have been, professional British soldiers.

 Each series had a slightly different format to its predecessors, although the theme of 1950s military training is common to all series.
 The 3rd series (known as Bad Lads' Army: Officer Class) had the volunteers train to become officers while the 4th series (known as Bad Lads' Army Extreme) had the volunteers train to become paratroopers.

-Series 1 to 3 had included interviews with celebrities who had completed National Service in the 1950s, including Joss Ackland, Michael Aspel, William Roache, Brian Blessed, Richard Briers, Paul Daniels, Frederick Forsyth, Bernard Manning, Nosher Powell, Andrew Sachs and Brian Sewell.
-During re-airings of the first series, the interviews were edited out.